-Buckingham Primary, Southcoates Primary
+Buckingham and Southcoates Primary Schools

 All children whose Education, Health and Care (EHC) Plan names the school will be admitted before any other places are allocated.
 If the school is not oversubscribed, all applicants will be offered a place.
 In the event that the school receives more applications than the number of places it has available, places will be given to those children who meet any of the criteria set out below, in order until all places are filled.
-1. Children who, at the time of admission, are in the care of a local authority or are provided with accommodation by the authority (looked after children).
-Also children who were previously looked after but ceased to be so because they were adopted, or became subject to a residence order, child arrangements order or a special guardianship order.
-This includes children in these situations outside of England.